xAct Implementation of the Theory of Cosmological Perturbation in Bianchi I Spacetimes

 \section{Discussion}

-We have described in this paper the main steps of a computer code written in the symbolic language of {\tt Mathematica} and made publicly available in \cite{ntbk} that derives gauge invariant linear perturbations in Bianchi type I cosmological spacetimes in a Hamiltonian or phase space approach.
+We have described in this paper the main steps of a computer code written in the symbolic language of {\tt Mathematica}, and made publicly available in \cite{ntbk}, that derives gauge invariant linear perturbations in Bianchi type I cosmological spacetimes in a Hamiltonian or phase space approach.
 In this formulation, gauge invariant linear perturbations are defined by fields that Poisson-commute with the linear constraints of the theory, and they can be found systematically by solving a canonical transformation that identifies some of the new momenta with the constraints.
-We described in detail the implementation of this procedure in {\tt Mathematica}.
-Our code provides an efficient tool to explore different choices of linear gauge invariant fields and to derive the equations of motion they satisfy.
+We have described in detail the implementation of this procedure in {\tt Mathematica}.
+Our code provides an efficient tool to explore different choices of linear gauge invariant fields, and to derive the equations of motion they satisfy.
 It can also be used to work with gauge dependent variables, after choosing a gauge, and to relate physical observables written in different gauges.
-Furthermore, we complemented this analysis with a computer code, based on the C programing language, available in \cite{num-lib}, that {solves} the equations of motions and computes observables that can be compared with current and future data from the cosmic microwave background (CMB).
+Furthermore, we have complemented this analysis with a computer code, based on the C programing language, available in \cite{num-lib}, that {\em solves} the equations of motions and computes observables that can be compared with current and future data from the cosmic microwave background (CMB).
 Our computer codes should be of great utility for researchers interested in cosmological perturbations in Bianchi spacetimes and their consequences for the CMB, as well as in isotropic FLRW, which is obtained by simply putting the anisotropies to zero.
-Our theoretical and numerical analysis can also be of interest for pedagogical purposes, since it provides a step-by-step, guided way of implementing the theory of gauge invariant cosmological perturbations in a computer. \acknowledgments We have benefited from discussions with Abhay Ashtekar, Mar Bastero-Gil, Brajesh Gupt, Guillermo A. Mena Marug\'an, Jorge Pullin, Parampreet Singh, and Edward Wilson-Ewing.
-This work is supported by the NSF CAREER grant PHY-1552603 and the Hearne Institute for Theoretical Physics.
-We acknowledge the use of high performance computing resources provided by Louisiana State University (http://www.hpc.lsu.edu), Baton Rouge, USA.
+Our theoretical and numerical analysis can also be of interest for pedagogical purposes, since it provides a step by step, guided way of implementing the theory of gauge invariant cosmological perturbations in a computer.

+\acknowledgments{We have benefited from discussions with Abhay Ashtekar, Mar Bastero-Gil, Brajesh Gupt, Guillermo A. Mena Marug\'an, Jorge Pullin, Parampreet Singh and Edward Wilson-Ewing.
+This work is supported by the NSF CAREER grant PHY-1552603, and from the Hearne Institute for Theoretical Physics.
+We acknowledge the use of high performance computing resources provided by Louisiana State University (http://www.hpc.lsu.edu), Baton Rouge, U.S.A. }

-\section{Hamiltonian of Gauge Invariant Perturbations}
+\section{Hamiltonian of gauge invariant perturbations}